isomerpages/moe-ast-moehc/_explore/Beginnings of Education/Restoring Education After World War II.md

 <figure>
 <img src="/images/restoringeducation9.png" style="width:65%">
 <figcaption><strong>Teachers-in-training attending lectures at the Teachers’ Training College (1954).</strong><br>
-Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.<br><br>
+Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
 </figcaption>
 </figure>